Skip to main content

 Managed Kubernetes disks

-Managed Kubernetes uses local and networked cloud platform disks.
+Managed Kubernetes uses the local and network disks of the cloud platform.

 You can use local and network disks in a Managed Kubernetes cluster as a boot disk and for data storage.

-When selecting a disk, consider peculiarities of using local and network disks in Kubernetes.
+When selecting a disk, consider the specifics of using local and network disks in Kubernetes.

 Using network and local disks in Kubernetes